 Moving across the country with autism is no easy feat.
 Moving across the country without autism is no walk in the park either.
 So much to do,so much to pack, so many people to see.
 The list goes on and on for real.
 Pile onto those stressors the added resistant to change that most people with autism struggle with and you have a recipe for disaster if you don’t pay attention.

 We recently relocated from Florida to Arizona.
 My husband and children had, up until now, lived in the same 30 mile radius their entire lives.
 Moving anywhere would be a tremendous change for them.
 Not moving wasn’t an option though.
-The house we lived in was owned by Michael’s mother and she was selling it.
-After further discussion we decided that this was our one opportunity to make a drastic change.
+The house we lived in was owned by Michael’s mother who decided suddenly that she was selling it.
+After further discussion we decided that this was our one opportunity to make a major change.
 Logan was going to struggle with the move regardless if it was down the road or to the moon.
+If a major change was a future possibility then why make him struggle twice.

 - Start telling the child as soon as it becomes a possibility that a move may be imminent.
 As soon as we were notified that our house would be sold, we began to prep Logan for a location change.
 We approached the idea of moving out of state when we traveled to the Teach Them Diligently conventions.
 We would talk about how that could be our Wal-mart.
 This would make a great Starbucks to do our homeschool lessons.
 You get the idea.
 It was basically an activity to get him to start thinking of other places we could do our home activities.